WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

  - Alice must trust her friends to protect the secrecy and integrity of her key shares, which they have no stake in.
    - If Alice's friends have public encryption keys she can encrypt the shares for her friends and store the encrypted shares in a location that is trusted for availability

-### Capability Recovery

-(TBW One use to enable a change (for instance a single UTXO), requirements reliability, custody, fiduciary responsiblity) One particular thing is that Capabilility recover can better help in case of key compromise.
-Many capabilities each potentially different agents.

 #### Threshold signature schemes / Group signatures